Samuel29590/MolTimeTravel/README.md

 ## Documentation

-If you want to know more about [MolAntsTimeTravel](https://github.com/Samuel29590/MolAntsTimeTravel/blob/main/MolAntsTimeTravel.md) or [MolGPSTimeTravel](https://github.com/Samuel29590/MolAntsTimeTravel/blob/main/MolGPSTimeTravel.md) or [MolRandomPrinterTimeTravel](https://github.com/Samuel29590/MolAntsTimeTravel/blob/main/MolRandomPrinterTimeTravel.md), click on the hyperlink.
+If you want to know more about the examples loaded with MolTimeTravel : [MolAntsTimeTravel](https://github.com/Samuel29590/MolAntsTimeTravel/blob/main/MolAntsTimeTravel.md), [MolGPSTimeTravel](https://github.com/Samuel29590/MolAntsTimeTravel/blob/main/MolGPSTimeTravel.md) or [MolRandomPrinterTimeTravel](https://github.com/Samuel29590/MolAntsTimeTravel/blob/main/MolRandomPrinterTimeTravel.md), click on the hyperlink.

 <br>

 **⚠️** The following explanations may be outdated because work is still in progress on this repository.
-And some parts continue to evolve or are remake
+And some parts continue to evolve or to be remake

 <br>